 The path to natural hair never did run smooth and there will probably be times when all you want is to get your hair up and out of your way; in which case, you should make a mental note of the fail safe ballerina bun.

 Ok, so this one isn’t necessarily for the faint of heart, but if you’re sick and tired of having to deal with two different hair textures, then you might want to consider going for the big chop and starting all over with a teeny weeny afro (TWA).

 The big chop is exactly what you think it is: cutting off your relaxed hair, leaving only your natural hair texture behind to grow out again.
 Instantly, you’ll be a full-on natural.
 And the best part?
 It’s super low-maintenance too.Credit: @avielleamor

-Editor’s tip: Going natural is really exciting, but don’t forget that dry afro hair is at higher risk of damage.
+Editor’s tip: Going natural is really exciting, but don’t forget that natural hair is at higher risk of damage.
+This is because its coily texture makes it harder for oils to distribute through the lengths.
 Protect your curls by incorporating a leave-in conditioner into your regime to up the hydration and lower the chance of breakage.
 We love spray formulas like the TRESemmé Botanique Nourish & Replenish Hydrating Mist as it’s super easy to pop in your bag for midday moisture touch-ups!

 5. Box braids

 Plus, they work on pretty much any hair length, and while they take a few hours to put in, once completed they’re really versatile and low-maintenance, too.
 Credit: @breenylee

 Cornrows, boxer braids (or whatever you like to call them) are one of our favourite transitioning hairstyles as it hides the hair texture change really well.
 It’s a great way to keep your hair looking on point, be it at the gym or just out-and-about in town.
 Now, all you have to do is decide on how many you want, will you go for just 2 or an all over look like this Instagram stylista?
 Credit: @jadorebeauty